Skip to main content

 Perrin practices law with the international firm of K&L Gates LLP in the area of project development with an emphasis on environmental- and construction-related work.
 He has published and spoken widely on legal developments in his practice area.
 Among other things he has served as the Chair of the Environmental and Natural Resources Section of the South Carolina Bar Association and Committee Vice Chair of the American Bar Association’s Section of Environment, Energy, and Resources.
 He currently serves on the Board of Directors of Pisgah Legal Services, a poverty law organization providing pro bono legal representation to the underserved people of Western North Carolina.
 He is a Trustee for Sewanee: The University of the South.
 Perrin and his wife Lisa split their time between Charlotte and Cashiers, North Carolina.

-Steve & Lee Ann DeCarlo
+Lee Ann & Steve DeCarlo

 Read About